 Colorado Springs might not be Colorado’s biggest city, but it boasts some of the tallest buildings in the region.
 Its downtown has a few gems among its modest skyline.

 Most of the largest structures are located downtown, although a few of the highest ones are found outside of it.
-From office buildings to towers that house some of the chicest residences in the city, here’s a list of Colorado Springs’ tallest buildings:
+They range from office buildings to towers that house some of the chicest residences in the city.

 Wells Fargo Tower

 At 247 feet, the Wells Fargo Tower is Colorado Springs’ tallest building.
 Located at 90 South Cascade Avenue, this 16-story building boasts a post-modernist style and is mainly used for commercial offices.
 Prior to 2000, it was known as the Norwest Bank Tower.

 The Cooper Tower, a failed commercial development project, would’ve stood at 257 feet to become the city’s tallest building, but the developer went bankrupt and the project was never completed.